The Metcalf Foundation creates meaningful change by:

 Anne Perdue joined the Metcalf Foundation in 2012.
 She is a multi-skilled communications specialist and has held a variety of positions — writer, editor, graphic designer, and publications consultant — with Cadbury Adams Canada, Kellogg Canada, Workplace Safety and Insurance Board, Royal LePage, and CIBC Wood Gundy.
 Anne studied English at the University of Toronto and graphic design at OCAD.
 She is an award-winning published author and recently completed a residency in the Literary Arts Program at The Banff Centre.

 Kate Fane joined the Metcalf Foundation in 2016.
 As a communications professional, she’s worked with diverse organizations such as Davenport-Perth Neighbourhood and Community Health Centre, Jane’s Walk, and the Royal Astronomical Society of Canada.
-She holds an Honours Bachelor of Arts with High Distinction in English Literature from the University of Toronto, and moonlights as a freelance writer for publications such as the Toronto Star, Maisonneuve, and Reader’s Digest.
-Kate’s called both Vancouver and Halifax home, but now she’s happy to have given up the coastal life for Toronto.
+She holds an Honours Bachelor of Arts with High Distinction in English Literature from the University of Toronto, and moonlights as a freelance writer for publications such as the Toronto Star, Vice, Maisonneuve, and Reader’s Digest.

 Mercedes Sharpe Zayas joined the Metcalf Foundation as an intern for the Inclusive Local Economies Program in 2016.
 She is a recent graduate from the Master of Science in Urban Planning at the University of Toronto, and holds an Honours Bachelor of Arts with First Distinction in Anthropology from McGill University.
 Mercedes has also worked as a Policy Research Intern for the City of Toronto’s Economic Development and Culture Division and as a Placement Student for the Immigrant Women’s Integration Program at the TD Centre of Learning in Regent Park.